Plan Your Visit

 - Cleaning and disinfecting library surfaces and high-touch areas, including public computers and microfilm machines before and after use.

-- Staff are required to wear masks at all times in the library and use gloves when handling materials.
+- Staff and all visitors are required to wear masks at all times in the library.

 Note: The library admission fee provides access to the museum.
 If you are a frequent visitor to the H. Furlong Baldwin Library, consider a membership to the Maryland Center for History and Culture, which provides access to the library and museum, among other benefits.
 Learn more about becoming a member.